The Precious Metal Forum

 So I contacted the seller and he was horrified and refunded me straight away.
 I will post it back to him.
 He thought he had bought a genuine coin.
 So no more eBay for me!
 I’ll stick to Martin at the SilverTrader!
 And I really recommend those ping apps!
 They actually work!

-Admin and SanMarino like this post
+Admin, SanMarino and Diaxus like this post

 The Cat's Mother